API Test Automation Using API Collection

 • Request Body: The user_ID and Job title are included in the JSON file that is part of the request body.

-5. Let us validate the OPTIONS method which is used to query a server to find out what actions or operations can be performed on a particular resource, save it and click Send to execute it.
+3. Let us validate the OPTIONS method which is used to query a server to find out what actions or operations can be performed on a particular resource, save it and click Send to execute it.
 You need to specify the URL of the resource you want to query.
-You can confirm the execution status in the status bar, as shown:
+You can confirm the execution status in green.

 • Understanding the example: